-'''

 localparam real band = (vhigh-vlow) soft

-'''

 We could just as simply have defined a variable to do this.
-However, by using a local parameter we know it can't be subsequently modified.
+However, by using a local parameter we know it cannot be subsequently modified.
 This aids readability but more importantly tells the compiler that it cannot change allowing it to optimise the result effectively.

-3.6.5 Parameter Limits
+3.6.7 Parameter Limits